 Customs valuation in the EU

-How is customs value determined, and what does it have to do with emissions?
+How is the customs value determined, and what does it have to do with emissions?
 A look at customs valuation and the specific changes ahead.

 New cost factors can lead to new surcharges on the customs value.
 And how might this play out?
 Maritime transport was integrated into the existing European Union Emissions Trading System (EU-ETS) effective January 1, 2024.
 Since then, those involved in maritime shipping must purchase emission allowances.
 They can pass these costs along to their customers based on where the goods are introduced into the EU customs territory.
 The specific ETS cost indicators (EU-ETS/EU port, EU-ETS/location, etc.) are added to the customs value of the imports based on the selected Incoterm.
 For this reason, let's look at the basics of customs valuation, including some helpful tips.